LeduchowskiO/Silly/readme.md

 I fancied this a dandy way to start setting that up so.. here we are

 This takes text input and spams you with the name kunal for every character entered.
+Non letter characters remain the same, so it looks a little sentence like stil